Comparisons12 min read

 • Robinhood Gold: Premium tier (~$6.99/month) with 5% APY on uninvested cash, Morningstar research, and margin investing

-• IRA with Match: Robinhood offers a 1% match on IRA contributions (3% for Gold members) — honestly one of the best IRA features in the app space right now
+• IRA with Match: A 1% match on IRA contributions (3% for Gold members)—honestly one of the best IRA features available in the app space

-• Robinhood Legend: A desktop trading platform with advanced charting for more serious traders
+• Robinhood Legend: A desktop trading platform with advanced charting for serious traders

 • 24-Hour Trading: Extended hours trading, including weekends for some assets